 Chicos Ruffle Neck Tiered Dress.

-Shorts are always appropriate
+Shorts are always appropriate in warm weather climates

 Bring your swimsuit

 Lands’End has quality swimsuits that will last.
-This one is chlorine-resistant, has tummy control, and will make you look slim.
+This one is chlorine-resistant, has tummy control and will make you look slim.

 Lands’ End Women’s SlenderSuit Tummy Control Chlorine Resistant V-Neck Wrap One Piece Suit